-The LED is on in the following status even if your machine is not connected to the wireless network:
+The wireless signal will be on the LCD display in the following status are even if your machine is not connected to the wireless network:

-- The wireless network is active with Ad-hoc mode. - Your machine is connected to the access point with Open System authentication. - The LED is blinking (turn on for 0.5 second and off for 0.5 second): The wireless network connection is in either of the following status: "not yet connected", "connecting" or "connection failed" in Infrastructure mode. - The LED is off: The wireless network setting is inactive.
-For information on switching the wireless network to enable, see Enabling or disabling the wireless network (For HL-5370DW) on page 113. - Print the Printer Settings Page and check if the settings such as IP address settings are correct for your network.
+Your machine is connected to the access point with Open System authentication.

+- 3 Print the Network Configuration page and check if the settings such as IP address settings are correct for your network.
 The problem may be the result of a mismatched or duplicate IP address.
 Verify that the IP address is correctly loaded into the print server.
 And make sure that no other nodes on the network have this IP address.
-For information on how to print the Printer Settings Page, see Printing the Printer Settings Page on page 111. - 4 Verify that the print server is on your network as follows:
+For information on how to print the Network Configuration page, see Printing the Network Configuration page on page 69. - 4 Verify that the print server is on your network as follows:

-■ For Windows[®]
+■ For Windows®

-- 1 Click Start, All Programs 1, Accessories then choose Command Prompt. - 1 Programs for Windows[®] 2000 users - 2 Try pinging the print server from the host operating system command prompt with the command: ping ipaddress
+- 1 Click Start, All Programs 1, Accessories then choose Command Prompt. - Programs for Windows® 2000 users - 2 Try pinging the print server from the host operating system command prompt with the command: ping ipaddress